replay-framework/replay/README.md

 ## Deploying

-As a result of `./gradlew jar` you will have the JAR file `build/libs/appname.jar`.
+The `./gradlew jar` command produces the `build/libs/appname.jar` file.

-The following should start your application from the command line:
+The following should start your application from the command line (possibly adding additional flags):

     java -cp "build/lib/*:build/libs/*:build/classes/java/main" appname.Application

-The classpath string (after `-cp`) contains three parts.
-The first bit (`build/lib/*`) points to the dependencies of the project as installed by Gradle.
+Replace `appname` with the name of the package your `Application` class resides in.
+The classpath string (after `-cp`) contains three parts:

+1. The first bit (`build/lib/*`) points to the dependencies of the project as installed by Gradle.
-The second bit (`build/libs/*`) points the application JAR file as build Gradle.
+2. The second bit (`build/libs/*`) points the application JAR file as build Gradle.
-The last bit points to the folder with the application's `.class` files (`build/classes/java/main`) built by the Gradle build script, as that's what RePlay (and Play1 as well) use instead of the versions of these files found in the application's JAR file.
+3. The last bit points to the folder with the application's `.class` files (`build/classes/java/main`) built by the Gradle build script, as that's what RePlay (and Play1 as well) use instead of the copies of these files as found in the application's JAR file.

 ## Troubleshooting